trikset/trik-models/r2d2/readme.txt

 R2D2 remote video surveillance robot.

 Consists of 2 power motors, 2 angular servos and USB webcam.
 Steered from android gamepad.
 Assembly instruction to be done.
+To install:
+- upload config.xml to /home/root/trik on a robot (using scp on Linux or WinSCP on Windows)
+- upload r2d2.qts to /home/root/trik/scripts
+- reboot (or restart trikGui using remote console)
+- launch script from file browser on robot (or by "cd /home/root/trik/ && ./trikRun -qws scripts/r2d2.qts" from remote console)

 To connect:
 - install "TRIK gamepad" application from Google Play (this instruction uses version 1.4)
 - launch it